The Naked Barista March 2019 / Updated November 2021

 What a change of scenery.

 B has worked out that we have stayed in around 80 different rooms in the span of a year.
-Superblessed to be travelling, sometimes a bit tiring, but never a dull moment.
+Superblessed to be traveling, sometimes a bit tiring, but never a dull moment.

 Back again to Dendron and then onwards to Marken.

-Very blessed to have time to ‘smell the roses’…for appreciation.
+Very blessed to have time to ‘smell the roses’… for my appreciation of my superblessed life.

 After this adventure, we stayed with Njala Lodge for two nights which is close to Marble Hall.